-- 1. Order of consideration: The college committee shall consider candidates in alphabetical order. - 2.
-Evaluation: The college committee shall apply the recognized evaluative criteria and performance standards of the candidate's department and take into account the precise terms and conditions of the appointment letter and the comments generated during previous annual reviews in its evaluation of the candidate's performance. - 3.
-Voting procedure: Each college committee member will vote for a recommendation of reappointment, conditional reappointment, or non-reappointment for each candidate with a simple "yea" or "nay" vote cast by secret ballot.
-A majority of the committee members must vote "yea" for one of the options for it to become the recommendation of the committee.

-4. Reporting: A summary of the college committee's evaluation of the candidate's teaching, research, and service and progress toward tenure will be completed and accompany the recommendation.
+- 1. Order of consideration: The BCOE Faculty Review Committee shall consider Instructors first and then Assistant Professors. - 2.
+Evaluation: The BCOE Faculty Review committee shall apply the recognized evaluative criteria and performance standards of the candidate's department and take into account the precise terms and conditions of the appointment letter and the comments generated during previous annual reviews in its evaluation of the candidate's performance. - 3.
+Voting procedure: Each BCOE Faculty Review Committee member will vote for a recommendation of reappointment, conditional reappointment (only for Assistant Professors), or non-reappointment for each candidate with a simple "yea" or "nay" vote cast by secret ballot.
+A majority of the committee members must vote "yea" for one of the options for it to become the recommendation of the committee. - 4.
+Reporting: A summary of the BCOE Faculty Review Committee's evaluation of the candidate's teaching, scholarship, and service and progress toward tenure and/or promotion will be completed and accompany the recommendation.
 The written evaluation and committee vote (recommendation) will be forwarded to the Dean.